cometa-rocks/cometa_documentation/README.md

 # You are stuck and need some help?

 We are here to help you.
 Please contact us at our email <tec_dev@cometa.rocks> or via Discord https://discord.gg/e3uBKHhKW5

+# Todos

+* Copy documentation of REST API Services from redmine-wiki here